-Prospective EDE Entities that submitted incomplete audit documentation during the Year 5 audit submission window and wish to pursue EDE approval in Year 6 of EDE must undergo a new privacy and security audit consistent with the requirements in these Guidelines.
-Prospective EDE Entities in this situation must have an Auditor complete a privacy and security audit consistent with the updated requirements documented in these Guidelines and submit the associated documentation during the Year 6 audit submission window.
+Prospective EDE Entities that submitted incomplete audit documentation during the Year 6 audit submission window and wish to pursue EDE approval in Year 7 of EDE must undergo a new privacy and security audit consistent with the requirements in these Guidelines.
+Prospective EDE Entities in this situation must have an Auditor complete a privacy and security audit consistent with the updated requirements documented in these Guidelines and submit the associated documentation during the Year 7 audit submission window.

-D. Primary EDE Entities That CMS Has Approved to Use the EDE Pathway, but That Have Not Utilized the EDE Pathway in Production

-Primary EDE Entities that CMS has approved to use the EDE pathway, but that have not utilized the EDE pathway in production (e.g., a primary EDE Entity that built an EDE platform only to facilitate use of the EDE pathway by upstream EDE Entities and that has not finalized arrangements with any such entities) within one year of the initial execution of their EDE Business Agreements and ISAs must demonstrate operational readiness and compliance with applicable requirements prior to the EDE Entity's EDE environment being used to complete an Exchange eligibility application or a QHP selection.
+D. Primary EDE Entities That CMS Has Approved to Use the EDE Pathway, but That Have Not Utilized the EDE Pathway in Production facilitate use of the EDE pathway by upstream EDE Entities and that has not finalized arrangements with any such entities) within one year of the initial execution of their EDE Business Agreements and ISAs must demonstrate operational readiness and compliance with applicable requirements prior to the EDE Entity's EDE environment being used to complete an Exchange eligibility application or a QHP selection.
 This includes complying with any additional steps and processes necessary to confirm compliance with current requirements.
 If an EDE Entity is in this situation, CMS may withhold execution of subsequent EDE agreements during agreement renewal or delay the approval of an upstream EDE Entity until these additional program integrity and risk mitigation steps and processes have been met to CMS's satisfaction.